zendframework/zend-expressive-session-cache/docs/book/v1/config.md

         // a boolean true value will enable the feature.
 When enabled, the
         // cookie will be generated with an Expires directive equal to the
         // the current time plus the cache_expire value as noted above.
+        //
+        // As of 1.1.0, developers may define the session TTL by calling the
+        // session instance's `persistSessionFor(int $duration)` method.
+When
+        // this is present, the engine will use that value even if the below
+        // flag is toggled off.
+When the flag is enabled, the session TTL will
+        // be honored if it is greater than zero; otherwise, the cache_expire
+        // value will be used, as this defines the global default behavior.
         'persistent' => false,
     ],
 ];